 What’s the best way to back up my computer?

-There are two primary methods for backing up your computer: using an online (cloud) backup service or saving to a local external hard drive.
+There are two primary methods for backing up your computer before you take it to Ipswich computer Geeks: using an online (cloud) backup service or saving to a local external hard drive.
 I generally recommend setting up both, because each method has its advantages and disadvantages.
 Online backup of your data files (documents, photos, videos, spreadsheets) protects you in the event of a flood, fire, burglary, or any of the other usual wrath of God stuff directed at your home or office, because the files are stored offsite (in the cloud).
 The other approach – backing up locally to an external drive hardwired or networked to your computer enables you to make a copy of your entire hard drive, as well as your data files, and is usually the fastest way to restore your files.

 Many of the online backup services offer access to your files from any computer browser (e.g., Internet Explorer, Chrome, Firefox, Safari), which can be very useful.
 Some services offer a small amount of free storage space (2-5 GB), but charge an annual subscription fee ($50-$100/year) for amounts over that.
 If you’re looking to back up Word, Excel and PDF documents, you may be able to take advantage of the free space offers.
 Photos and videos use a lot more data, and will likely mean you’ll have to purchase a subscription.
 In its December 2015 review of online backup services, PC Magazine gave iDrive high marks.
 I’ve installed it on several clients’ computers and have been happy with it.
 Here’s the review if you want to read more.